ARLunan/MockBOTc1-Docs/Supplementary Content/Appendix 5-Setting up VSCode with ROS Extension.md

 Uploading, compiling and running the code

 Using GitSource Control in VS Code https://code.visualstudio.com/docs/sourcecontrol/overview describes the use of Git in VSCode and what Extensions might be installed.

+In addition to the above Extensions, suggest reviewing the list of Recommended Extensions where  these are particularly relevent for ROS 2 development: Microsoft C/C+, Git, GitHub CoPilot, Preview, Print, variety of ROS2,

 Refer to the “**VSCode-Install-Configure-Linux-Cheatsheet**” posted in the Documents folder on the relevant Mockbots Github.
-For Mockbot Create1: MockBots-Docs https://github.com/ARLunan/MockBOTc1 Docs.
+For Mockbot Create1/Roomba: MockBots-Docs https://github.com/ARLunan/MockBOTc1 Docs.